poloincognito/glcic/README.md

 # Presentation

 This project is based on the content of a computer vision course.
-I try to re-implement the following paper from 2017:
+As a final project, I try to re-implement the following paper from 2017:
 *Globally and Locally Consistent Image Completion*, http://dx.doi.org/10.1145/3072959.3073659

 ![image info](./figures/glcic_paper.PNG)